JPG-Consulting/vox-core/docs/INTENTS_COMMAND_MAPPING.md

 ---

-## Intent Categories and Command Eligibility
+## Intent Categories
+---

+## Identity and Preference Safety

+- Intents related to identity, addressing, or personal preferences MUST NOT trigger command execution.
+- Such intents MAY influence state machines but MUST NOT map to commands, even indirectly. and Command Eligibility

 | Intent Category      | Can Trigger Command | Notes |
 |----------------------|--------------------|-------|